laravel/docs/upgrade.md

 URL prefixes no longer affect the route names assigned to routes when using `Route::resource`, since this behavior defeated the entire purpose of using route names in the first place.

-If your application is using `Route::resource` within a `Route::group` call that specified a `prefix` option, you should examine all of your calls to the `route` helper and verify that you are no longer appending the URI `prefix` to the route name.
+If your application is using `Route::resource` within a `Route::group` call that specified a `prefix` option, you should examine all of your `route` helper and `UrlGenerator::route` calls to verify that you are no longer appending this URI prefix to the route name.

 If this change causes you to have two routes with the same name, you may use the `names` option when calling `Route::resource` to specify a custom name for a given route.
 Refer to the [resource routing documentation](/docs/5.3/controllers#resource-controllers) for more information.